-All sails shall be available for measurement.
-The measurer shall mark the sails complying with the IMS with an ORC-approved stamp, enter the measurements found, date and sign them.
-The stamp shall be placed at the head of the sail, except for the sails where the head may not easily be inspected (like furling sails) in which case, the stamp shall be places at the clew.
-The stamp shall be issued by the Rating Authority for which a 3-letters national code shall be displayed in the rightmost column of the first row, as shown below
+G8.1 The measurer shall mark the sails complying with the IMS with an ORC-approved stamp, enter the measurements, date and sign it.
+The stamp shall be placed at the head of the sail, except for the sails where the head may not easily be inspected (like furling sails) in which case, the stamp shall be placed at the clew.
+The stamp shall include a 3-letter national code (placed at "MNA") in the rightmost column of the first row, as shown below: